 Later in the 20th century, breeders such as David Austin introduced hybrids that integrate aspects of the Hybrid Tea with those of the old and antique roses; his varieties are a fine compromise for those who wish an antique-looking fragrant flower with greater disease resistance, long bloom, and interesting color.

-So, what I wish to do in the sections of this website that present my roses (South and South East) is to offer some information about the Old Roses and growing them.
+So, what I wish to do in the sections of this website that present my roses (South) is to offer some information about the Old Roses and growing them.
 I also want to provide a look at the way Old Roses connect with history and Western Culture (that will be in the North West, “Kaleidoscope” section of the site).
 And of course I am including many photographs for your enjoyment.

 I should also say that I am still learning about rose history (a hugely complex subject) and will probably make erroneous statements from time to time.
 Learning about these amazing plants takes patience, just as growing them does!